Soy milk: Soy odor

-Traditional Asian soymilk has a "beany" odor, partly of hexanal, considered disagreeable by most Westerners.
+Traditional East Asian soymilk has a "beany" odor, partly of hexanal, considered disagreeable by most Westerners.
 This is caused by the lipooxygenase (LOX) in the soy oxidizing the fat in the beans.
 Rehydrating the beans allows the reaction to proceed with the oxygen gas dissolved in soaking water.
 To eliminate the odor, one can either disable the LOX enzyme with heat or remove the oxygen dissolved in the water.
 The former can be achieved by soaking beans in hot water (a "hot grind"), skipping the soak entirely, or blanching the soy in water or steam first.
 The latter can be achieved by a variety of chemical means, such as adding glucose and glucose oxidase to consume the oxygen.
 The soybean cultivar also influences the odor and a mutant cultivar lacking LOX completely has been produced.

 The issue and preference of soy odor also affects products made from soymilk, especially tofu.
 See Tofu.